dyo/dyo/README.md

 ### Errors

-1. Cascading error boundaries
+1. Cascading error boundaries with `componentDidCatch`
-2. `componentDidCatch`
+3. Additional support for rendering/returning an error state from `componentDidCatch`

 ### setState